 - 1. Review OPM data for intervention groups to evaluate group and individual student response. - 2.
-Support interventions where there is not an overall positive group response - 3.
-Select students (see SST guidelines) for SST Tier 3 intervention carry out, monitor, and adjust if necessary, the supports that are defined in the SIP.
-Annual goals are translated into progress monitoring (3 times per year) and ongoing progress monitoring measures (approximately once per month) that can reliably track progress on a schedule based on student need across Tiers.
+Support interventions where there is not an overall positive group response. - 3.
+Select students (see SST guidelines) for SST Tier 3 intervention.

 The school improvement plan (SIP) summarizes the school's academic and behavioral goals for the year and describes the school's plan to meet those goals.
-The specific supports and actions needed implement the SIP strategies are closely examined, planned, and monitored on the MTSS/RTI Tier 1 worksheets completed three times per year.to The MTSS/RTI Problem-Solving process is used to first
+The specific supports and actions needed implement the SIP strategies are closely examined, planned, and monitored on the MTSS/RTI Tier 1 worksheets completed three times per year.
+The MTSS/RTI Problem-Solving process is used to first carry out, monitor, and adjust if necessary, the supports that are defined in the SIP.
+Annual goals are translated into progress monitoring (3 times per year).
+Ongoing progress monitoring measures conducted approximately once per month can reliably track progress of student academic needs across Tiers.